 conf.set(HBASE_OCEANBASE_FULL_USER_NAME, "root@obkv#obkvcluster");

-## The password of the user specified by userName for accessing OceanBase Database.
+## The password of the userName for accessing OceanBase.

 conf.set(HBASE_OCEANBASE_PASSWORD, "");

-## The URL for obtaining the RegionServer list from the Config Server of OceanBase Database.
-For more information, see the description about how to obtain the ConfigUrl.
+## The URL for obtaining the RS list from the obconfig server.
+For more information, see the section on obtaining the config URL.

 conf.set(HBASE_OCEANBASE_PARAM_URL, "");

-## The username of a user in the sys tenant.
-Only a user in the sys tenant can access the routing table.
+## The username of the system tenant.
+Only users in the system tenant can access the routing table.

 conf.set(HBASE_OCEANBASE_SYS_USER_NAME, "sysroot");

-## The password of the user in the sys tenant.
+## The password of the system tenant user.

 conf.set(HBASE_OCEANBASE_SYS_PASSWORD, "");